Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-46-hellfall.md

 Daar, however, had one trick up his sleeve that the Humans didn’t.
 A little gift from Genshi, the prototype blueprints of which had been rescued from a bank vault right in the opening days of the War.
 One of Whitecrest’s finest and newest toys.

 He picked his moment carefully, waited until the giant Hunter couldn’t see him, then led STARFALL and KIWI up one side in the cover of a so-far undamaged train.
-His suit was tryin’ to tell him where the monster was via sensor contact, but he didn’t need that---It was makin’ a fuck of a lotta noise as it crashed around and laid down a withering rain o’ bullets.
+His suit was tryin’ to tell him where the monster was via sensor contact, but he didn’t need that - It was makin’ a fuck of a lotta noise as it crashed around and laid down a withering rain o’ bullets.
 So far, things were lookin’ like a stalemate: It didn’t dare engage the HEAT, an’ they couldn’t catch it.

 Pounce was Daar’s very most *favoritest* game.